Video Archive

 April 22, 2021

-Evelyn Asiedu
+Dr. Evelyn Asiedu

-In the first episode of the series, Evelyn Asiedu and three current and former graduate students discussed the paths that led them to their research.
+In the first episode of the series, Dr. Evelyn Asiedu and three current and former graduate students discussed the paths that led them to their research.
 The discussion focused on how they navigated various levels of their education as Black women, while searching for threads of commonality among their stories.

 Courageous Conversations: Anti-Racism and Decolonization in the University | Webinar